 Accessibility

-Ease of access to your money is a crucial factor to consider, especially if you anticipate needing to withdraw funds frequently.
+Ease of access to your money is an important factor to consider, especially if you anticipate needing to withdraw funds frequently.
 Look into how you can withdraw money, whether it’s through ATMs, checks, digital wallet connectivity, online transfers, or mobile apps.
 Online banks often provide robust digital platforms for quick, convenient access to your funds.

 Customer Service